jhermann/dockyard/docs/python-images.rst

 In ``biopy3/Dockerfile.deadsnakes`` the newest Python version is added, as available from the Deadsnakes PPA.

-Due to packging mechanics, this gets installed in addition to Ubuntu's default Python 3.6 – the resulting image size is 168.9 MiB (i.e. ~40 MiB more).
+Due to packaging mechanics, this gets installed in addition to Ubuntu's default Python 3.6 – the resulting image size is 168.9 MiB (i.e. ~40 MiB more).
 That means it is sensible to stick to 3.6 as long as you do not really use new language features only available in version 3.7.
 Another